 Insurance is a form of protection against a possible risk.
 It is a method which helps in shifting risks to the insurer in consideration of a nominal cost.
-The aim of all insurance is to compensate the owner against loss arising form a variety of risks, which he anticipates, to his life, property and business.
+The aim of all insurance is to compensate the owner against loss arising from a variety of risks, which he anticipates, to his life, property and business.
 Insurance allows individuals, businesses and other entities to protect themselves against significant potential losses and financial hardship at a reasonably affordable rate.
 If the potential loss is small, then it doesn’t make sense to pay a premium to protect against the loss.
 Insurance is a form of risk management in which the insured transfers the cost of potential loss to another entity in exchange for monetary compensation known as the premium.

 Insurance works by pooling the risk.
 Pooling risk simply means that a large group of people who want to insure against a particular loss pay their premiums into the insurance bucket, or pool.
 If the number of insured individuals is so large, then the insurance companies can use statistical analysis to project what their actual losses will be within the given class.
 They know that all insured individuals will not suffer losses at the same time or at all.
 This allows the insurance companies to operate profitably and at the same time pay for claims that may arise.
 For instance, most people have vehicles insurance but only a few actually get into an accident.
-We pay for the probability of the loss and for the protection that we will be paid for losses in the event they occur.
-Insurance does not increase the total of risks and of losses, but merely combines, averages, and distributes them equally among all the insured.
-This eliminates the chance element to the individually by converting into a regular cost to all members of the group.
+We pay for the probability of the loss and tor the protection that we will be paid for losses in the event they occur.
+Insurance does not increase the total of risks and of losses, but merely combines. averages, and distributes them equally among all the insured.
+This eliminates the chance element to the individual by converting it into a regular cost to all members of the group.
 Modern insurance is conducted either by enterprisers for profit, or by mutual companies; but in any case in large measure the losses in insurance are mutually shared, as the premiums (plus interest earned) equal the total losses plus operating expenses and profit, if any is made.
 Each insured gets a contract of indemnity for the payment of a sum that will help cover the losses of others.
 Such an exchange is mutually beneficial.
-The premium comes from marginal income; the loss, if it occurs, would fall upon the parts of income having higher value to the insures.
+The premium comes from marginal income; the loss, if it occurs, would fall upon the parts of income having higher value to the insured.
 The less urgent needs of the present are sacrificed in order to protect the income that gratifies the more urgent needs of the future.
 In insurance each party gives a smaller value for a greater; each makes a gain.
 The greater security in business stimulates effort.
 This effect is quite the opposite of that of gambling.

 On the basis of function we can define insurance in the following ways.

-Insurance can be defined as a cooperative device to spread the loss caused by a particular risk over a number of persons who are exposed to it and who agree to ensure themselves against the risk.
+According to Prof. R.S.Sharma, “Insurance can be defined as a cooperative device to spread the loss caused by a particular risk over a number of persons who are exposed to it and who agree to ensure themselves against the risk.”

 According to Reigel and Miller, “the function of insurance is primarily to decrease the uncertainty of events.”